bhargavkulkarni-code/Linear-Regression-project/README.md

 Problem statement – The export sales dataset has ID, date category, invoice number, product code, customer code, destination, QTY, sale price.
-Identify the dependent and independent variables and write the codes for machine learning Linear regression algorithm and check the accuracy.
+Identify the dependent and independent variables and write the codes for machine learning Linear regression algorithm by taking training size is 70% and remaining data for testing and check the accuracy.